AY2425S2-CS2103T-T13-3/tp/docs/UserGuide.md

 2. The tags or team names might be misspelled - check for typos
 3. The candidates might not have all the specified attributes - try searching with fewer criteria

-**Q**: Why can't I schedule an interview for a specific time?
-**A**: Check these potential issues:
-1. Ensure the date format is correct (YYYY-MM-DD)
-2. Verify the time is in 24-hour format
-3. Make sure the duration is a multiple of 5 minutes

 ## Known Issues